Aleph-Alpha/intelligence-layer-sdk/styleguide.md

 # Use 'type: ignore' for libraries that cause mypy issues (if there's no other fix).

 # 3) Local application libraries
-from intelligence_layer.nested_task import NestedTask from intelligence_layer.task import DebugLogger, Task
+from intelligence_layer.use_cases.nested_task import NestedTask from intelligence_layer.core.task import Task from intelligence_layer.core.logger import DebugLogger

 # Two newlines in between separate classes or between classes and imports.